linuxserver100/Projects_steps/checking codes_for _email-link_ssh_login.md

 ### **3. Email Verification Script with Pushbullet (`/var/www/html/send_email_verification.sh`)**

-This script will generate a unique verification code and send it to the user via Pushbullet.
+This script will send a unique verification code to the user via Pushbullet, using a predefined email parameter.

 ```bash
 #!/bin/bash